 - Older Than Steam: After Cervantes wrote Book I of Don Quixote, an unknown writer using the pseudonym of Avellaneda published a second part, wholly without Cervantess permission.
 This spurred him to write the proper sequel, in which Avellanedas volume exists in-universe, and causes the real Quixote to have a breakdown when he discovers it, since he knows he didnt do anything described within it.

 - 007 Legends, which is a tie-in to Skyfall, features a level loosely based on the film On Her Majesty's Secret Service, where Daniel Craig's incarnation of James Bond meets and confronts Ernst Stavro Blofeld.
-Guess who Craig!Bond ends up meeting for the first time in the next film after Skyfall?
+This is contradicted by Spectre, which has Craig's Bond meet Blofeld for the first time.

 - Castlevania: Circle of the Moon began development as a standalone Gaiden Game separate from the series's main timeline, but as its storyline was not explicitly contradicted by the main series, it wasn't impossible for its events to have taken place after all... that is until Order of Ecclesia was released, its events occurring within a similar time period as Circle of the Moon and thus making it extremely difficult for the two to occur in the same continuity.